sva-dsi/2016-fall-course/syllabus.md

 Ekene Ijeoma is a designer and artist based at Orbital.
 He was recently awarded NYFA Fellowship in Design, Urban Environments and Architecture and featured in Adweek's Creative 100 as 1 of the 10 "visual artists whose imagination and intellect will inspire you" and Good Magazine's Good 100 for "tackling pressing global issues".
 He'll give a talk on his work.

-She's worked on interactive projects like:
+He's worked on interactive projects like:

 * [_The Refugee Project_](http://www.therefugeeproject.org/)
 * [_Wage Islands_](https://vimeo.com/138549946)